Multipartite graph

 A complete k-partite graph is a k-partite graph in which there is an edge between every pair of vertices from different independent sets.
 These graphs are described by notation with a capital letter K subscripted by a sequence of the sizes of each set in the partition.
 For instance, K_{2,2,2} is the complete tripartite graph of a regular octahedron, which can be partitioned into three independent sets each consisting of two opposite vertices.
 A complete multipartite graph is a graph that is complete k-partite for some k.

-The Turán graphs are the special case of complete multipartite graphs in which each two independent sets differ in size by at most one vertex.
+The Turán graphs are the special case of complete multipartite graphs in which the independent sets differ in size by at most one vertex.

 Complete k-partite graphs, complete multipartite graphs, and their complement graphs, the cluster graphs, are special cases of cographs, and can be recognized in polynomial time even when the partition is not supplied as part of the input.